kmatk/KingCountyPricing/README.md

 - Modifying Garages with Patio spaces atop to maxmize unused space.
 - Avoid neighborhoods with Private Sewer Systems and older buildings.
 - Priotizing acquisiton in the following Zip Codes: 98039, 98004, 98033, 98112, 98102, due to the quality of schools.
+- Using that access to school's as a selling point to families.
+-
 ## Next Steps

 If contracted further we would analyze how public and private amenities effected long term housing values, the relationships between the wealth of local governments, and tax incentives currently employed.
 Also worth exploring would be how gyms, bars, superstores, public transporation and parks influenced local housing prices.
 Lastly we would like to refine some of the factoring around SQ footage in reguards to Lot Size.